Wood floor framing construction

 Notching and Boring of Joists

-Notches or holes in joists for or wiring shall not be cut in the middle one-third of the joist span.
+Notches or holes in joists for plumbing or wiring shall not be cut in the middle one-third of the joist span.
 Notches in the outer-third sections of the span may be no greater than one-sixth the joist depth.
 Where notches are made at the joist ends for ledger support, they may be no greater than one-fourth the joist depth.
 Holes in the joist are are limited in diameter to one-third the joist depth and are cut with the edge of the hole no closer than 2 inches to

 the top or bottom edges, Figure 26.